 Remain competitive with an automated application experience

 Removing physical paperwork from loan applications isn’t enough for a frictionless customer experience.
-When an applicant has to go into their payroll account, download their paystub, and then upload it to the lending platform, it slows down the process and creates frustration.
+When an applicant has to go into their payroll account, download their paystub, and then upload it to the lending platform, it creates a frustrating, time-consuming process.

-Lenders must also invest more time in reviewing the documentation either manually or using OCR processing to extract the data.
+Lenders must also invest more time in reviewing the income documents either manually or using OCR processing to extract the data.

-However, platforms for automated verification can authenticate a borrower’s income and other identity-related information in seconds.
+However, automated income verification services can authenticate a borrower’s income and other identity-related information in seconds.
 Consumers are ready to embrace the convenience that comes with such solutions — nearly 6 in 10 US workers are likely to use a platform for identity verification while applying for a personal loan, according to our research.

 Real-time access to income data

 When lenders enable automated verification by connecting to their customer’s payroll, they can also gain ongoing access to their income and employment data.